President pro tempore of the Senate of the Philippines: History

+Pre-martial law period

-The Philippine Senate did not have a president pro tempore from its establishment in 1916 until the 5th Legislature, when Espiridion Guanco of the Nacionalista Party was elected to the position in 1919.
+The Philippine Senate unanimously elected Rafael Palma as its first president pro tempore upon its establishment in 1916.
+He was succeeded by Espiridion Guanco in the 5th Legislature.
 Sergio Osmeña became the first president pro tempore to serve as acting Senate president when Manuel Quezon went ill in 1930.
 He is also the longest to serve as president pro tempore in Senate history.
 In 1932, José Clarín acted as the Senate president when Quezon went on leave.
 Upon Clarín's death in 1935, José Avelino would briefly serve as president pro tempore until the Senate was abolished in favor of a unicameral National Assembly.

 The Senate was then restored by the constitutional amendment in 1940, but senators elected in 1941 were not able to assume office due to the outbreak of World War II.
 Congress would only reconvene by 1945, and Elpidio Quirino was elected as president pro tempore alongside Manuel Roxas as Senate president.
+When the Senate encountered multiple deadlocks in electing a new Senate president at the start of the 2nd Congress in January 1952, president pro tempore Quintín Paredes presided over the sessions until March 5, 1952, when he was formally elected president of the Senate after Felisberto Verano of the Nacionalista Party voted for him, a member of the Liberal Party.

+Jose Roy served as the last president pro tempore of the Senate when it was abolished for a second time in 1972 upon the declaration of martial law.